calebegg/codewich/README.md

 - Native support for TypeScript, including error highlighting and autocompletion.
-- Your code is automatically run as you type.
+- Your code automatically runs as you type.
 - Code snippets you write are automatically saved in a compressed form in the URL.
 This has a few benefits:
   - Your code never leaves your machine unless you decide to share your URL.